 Failure to check the system security

 Failure to carry out an analysis and audit on the system security is something that can land you in a lot of trouble.
 These checks can be carried out using remote audit tools.
 They check on system configuration and potential security risks.
-If they are carried out periodically they boost the security of the dedicated server and any problems are discovered early on and can be tackled appropriately.
+If they are carried out periodically they boost the security of the DDOS protected servers and any problems are discovered early on and can be tackled appropriately.

 Disclosure: As an Amazon Associate, I earn from qualifying purchases.
 The commission help keep the rest of my content free, so thank you!